bytecodealliance/cranelift.dev/index.md

   modules).
 We fuzz while monitoring for out-of-memory and timeout conditions in compilation to verify this.

   Cranelift follows the [Bytecode Alliance security policy][security policy].
-  We have had two sandbox-escape-capable miscompilation CVEs in Cranelift's 7-year history.
+We have had two sandbox-escape-capable miscompilation CVEs since Cranelift development began in 2016.
 We welcome responsible disclosure of vulnerabilities and we follow best practices in disseminating notices and patches.

 * **Relatively simple**: Cranelift is an optimizing compiler, but it aims to take a fresh look at which optimizations are necessary.
 We have explicitly